modelscope/FunASR/examples/mcp_server/README.md

 When submitting this server to MCP directories such as Glama, use this folder as the Docker build context so the container entrypoint runs `funasr_mcp.py`.
-The `glama.json` file in this directory declares the MCP server command and metadata for directory scanners.
+The repository root `glama.json` declares GitHub maintainer ownership for Glama, while the `glama.json` file in this directory declares the container command and metadata for directory scanners.

 ### Official MCP Registry checklist